LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/MutualTLSAuthentication/MtlsAPI/methods/p12TesterResource/mtls-check-p12.md

 form-data body

-KEY: file (File field)
+Key: file (File field)

-VALUE: The file containing the p12
+Value: The file containing the p12

-KEY: password (Text field)
+Key: password (Text field)

-VALUE: The password matching this specific p12
+Value: The password matching this specific p12

-KEY: body (Text field)|
+Key: body (Text field)|

-VALUE: Contains the same body as the client sends for the original endpoint.
+Value: Contains the same body as the client sends for the original endpoint.
 Not required.

 **Path Parameters**